unrealisticfaces/site-blocker/README.md

 ```
 You can now block any websites using server application, Enjoy!
 ```
-### In order to take effect any changes you made restart the client machine
+### In order to take effect any changes you made restart the client machine and re-open the server app

 ## Tutorial Video